 When a loved one dies, there are often matters of probate, estate, or trust administration for grieving family members to deal with.
-An experienced Denver probate lawyer at Phillips & Blow, PC in Denver Colorado can provide compassionate, knowledgeable representation to guide you through the legal process.
+An experienced Denver probate lawyer at Phillips & Blow, PC in Colorado can provide compassionate, knowledgeable representation to guide you through the probate litigation legal process.
 Contact us today at (303) 741-2400 to get the legal help you need in a difficult time.
 You may also reach us through our online contact form.

-What is probate?
-It is the legal process by which a deceased person’s estate is distributed to designated beneficiaries or heirs of the decedent and debts owed to creditors are paid off.
+Probate is the legal process by which a deceased person’s estate is distributed to designated beneficiaries or heirs of the decedent and debts owed to creditors are paid off.
 If a valid Last Will and Testament exists, the property of the estate is distributed according to the will.
 If the decedent died intestate (with no will) the property is distributed to the heirs according to state law.

 Not all assets have to go through the probate process.
 Some transfer automatically upon the death of the owner.
 Examples include:

 Property held in joint tenancy: When a property is held in joint tenancy, such as a home belonging to a husband and wife, when one joint tenant dies, the surviving joint tenant becomes the sole owner of the asset.
 This is known as the right of survivorship.

 Tenancy by the entirety or community property with right of survivorship: These forms of ownership, only available to married couples, function in the same way as joint tenancy.
 The survivor automatically takes ownership of the entire property upon the death of the other tenant.

 Beneficiary designations:Life insurance policies and retirement accounts have named beneficiaries.
 When the policyholder or account owner dies, the beneficiaries are entitled to the proceeds of the life insurance policy or the assets in the retirement account.
 There is no need to go through probate.